What is back pain?

 What are the common causes of back pain?

-If you spend lots of time sitting in front of a computer or spend long hours driving as part of your work than this can also be the cause for back pain, the structure of the spine isn't particularly suited to spending hours in a seated position, especially if you hold yourself in tension or a hunched position.
+Having poor posture whilst sitting in front of a computer or driving for long hours can also be the cause for back pain.
+The structure of the spine isn't designed to sit for hours in a seated position, especially if you hold yourself in an awkward or slouched position.

 There are some things you can do to help prevent back pain, such as improving your posture and range of movement, as well as adjusting the way you sit.
 However, the most effective way to prevent back pain is to maintain a good level of exercise.

 There are also specific conditions which can cause back pain.
 These include: